-Holyoke Public Schools is a PreK-12 public school district serving 5,100 students and their families.
+Holyoke Public Schools is a PreK-12 public school district serving nearly 5,000 students and their families.
 We educate and support a richly diverse community of learners.
-We’ve invested in recruiting and retaining top quality educators who believe all children can and will learn and who strive daily to make school a joyful place of discovery, support, and belonging.
+We are committed to recruiting and retaining top-quality educators who believe all children can and will learn and who strive daily to make school a joyful place of discovery, support, and belonging.

 The City of Holyoke, with a population of about 38,000 residents, is in Hampden County within the Pioneer Valley region of western Massachusetts.
 The city is located between the Mount Tom Range to the west and the Connecticut River to the east.

 Holyoke offers a rich cultural history, a dynamic business sector, and a wide variety of recreational, social, and educational opportunities.
 The best way to learn about our proud city is to experience it.
 You can hike, bird watch, ice skate and more at Mount Tom State Reservation.
 If rowing or paddling is more your speed, you will delight in the beautiful waters of the Connecticut River.
 There’s lots of shopping to do at Holyoke Mall at Ingleside, which each year draws 20 million visitors.
 You can also view dinosaur footprints at the Connecticut River Valley Trackways, enjoy Holyoke’s annual St. Patrick’s Day Parade, and enjoy a ride on the historic merry-go-round at Holyoke Heritage State Park.